-Mitchell S. Jackson’s debut novel The Residue Years was praised by publications including The New York Times, The Paris Review, and The Times of London.
+Mitchell S. Jackson’s debut novel The Residue Years received wide critical praise.
 Jackson is the winner of a Whiting Award.
-His novel also won The Ernest J. Gaines Prize for Literary Excellence and was a finalist for the Center for Fiction’s Flaherty-Dunnan First novel prize, the PEN / Hemingway award for first fiction, and the Hurston / Wright Legacy Award.
-Jackson’s honors include fellowships from TED, the Lannan Foundation, the BreadLoaf Conference, and the Center for Fiction.
-His writing has appeared in publications including The New York Times Book Review, Salon, and Tin House.
-Jackson is a Clinical Associate Professor of Writing in the Liberal Studies Program of New York University.
+His novel also won The Ernest J. Gaines Prize for Literary Excellence and was a finalist for The Center for Fiction Flaherty-Dunnan First Novel Prize, the PEN / Hemingway Award for Debut Fiction, and the Hurston / Wright Legacy Award.
+Jackson’s honors include fellowships from the Lannan Foundation, the Ford Foundation, PEN America, TED, NYFA (New York Foundation for the Arts), and The Center for Fiction.
+His writing has appeared or is forthcoming in The New Yorker, Harpers, The New York Times Book Review, The Paris Review, The Guardian, Tin House, and elsewhere.
+His nonfiction book Survival Math: Notes on an All-American Family is forthcoming from Scribner.
+He is a Clinical Associate Professor of writing in Liberal Studies at New York University.

 Jackson is also a well-regarded speaker who has delivered lectures and keynote addresses at events including the annual TED Conference, the Ubud (Bali) Writers and Readers Festival, and the Sydney Writers’ Festival, as well as institutions including Yale University, Brown University, Cornell University, and Columbia University.
 A formerly incarcerated person, Jackson is also a social and criminal justice advocate who, as part of his efforts, visits prisons and youth facilities in the United States and abroad.